Patellar Fracture in Children

 What are the signs and symptoms of a patellar fracture in children?

-- Your child has pain when his knee is touched or when he moves his leg.
+- Pain when your child's knee is touched or when he or she moves the leg

-- Your child cannot raise his leg when he is lying down.
+- Not being able to raise the leg when he or she is lying down

 How is a patellar fracture in children diagnosed?

 Your child's healthcare provider will ask about the injury and examine your child.
-He may check if the bone pieces are lined up by feeling your child's knee.
+He or she will look for bone that broke through the skin.
+He or she may be able to tell if the bone pieces are in their correct places by touching your child's knee.
 Your child may need any of the following tests:

-- MRI: This scan uses powerful magnets and a computer to take pictures of your child's knee.
-Your child may be given dye in his IV to help healthcare providers see the images better.
-Tell the healthcare provider if your child is allergic to dye, iodine, or seafood.
-Do not enter the MRI room with anything metal.
+- A CT scan or an MRI may show a fracture or other injury.
+Your child may be given contrast liquid to help healthcare providers see his or her kneecap better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell healthcare providers if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

-- Bone scan: This is a test to look at your child's patellar fracture and check for infection.
-Your child will get a radioactive liquid, called a tracer, through a vein in his arm.
+- A bone scan is used to look at your child's fracture and check for infection.
+Your child will get a radioactive liquid, called a tracer, through a vein.
 The tracer collects in your child's bones and pictures are taken.

 How is a patellar fracture in children treated?

-- Brace, cast, or splint: These are supportive devices that stop your child's kneecap from moving and help it heal.
-They often extend from the groin to the ankle.
-He may also need to use crutches to help him move around while his knee heals.
+- A brace, cast, or splint may be needed.
+These supportive devices stop the kneecap from moving and help it heal.
+Your child may also need to use crutches to help him or her move around while the kneecap heals.